harshio/photos/README.md

 # photos
 The final project is in the main branch; Chloe's initial commit is in the second branch.
 Also note that, on MacOS, after closing the AlertDialog window, the main window of the application is not automatically refocused on.
 You'll probably notice that the code's still running; The application's probably hidden, still running, in some java folder located at the taskbar of your laptop.
 I don't know if this disclaimer is necessary, but I wanted to be cautious.
-Anyway, here's what to write in the terminal (after properly setting the root to this project of course) to compile the code in case you don't have VSCode.
+Anyway, here's what to write in the terminal (after navigating to the root of this project in the terminal of course) to compile the code in case you don't have VSCode.

 First paste in: